 We are based in Soham, which is between Ely and Newmarket.

 We are a small home-based rescue centre, so there are times when there is no one on site.
 We deliberately do not display our address on our website to encourage people to call us before they arrive.
-This also allows us time to prepare suitable equipment and accommodation for the casualty.
+This also allows us time to check it's an animal we are able to assist with, redirect to alternative sources of help if necessary or prepare suitable equipment and accommodation for the casualty.